 1972 – 1976

-The logo acquired a golden-yellow color, which added energy and brightness.
+The logo was given a golden-yellow hue, which added energy and brightness.
 The design included two lines: “NBC” at the top and “SPORTS” at the bottom.
 The letters are large and bold, with a tilt that creates a sense of movement.
 Bar serifs added massiveness and made the text expressive.

-The shape of the letters is based on geometry with clear lines and smooth angles.
-The arrangement of the text in two lines of the same length provided visual balance.
+The letter shapes are geometric, with clear lines and smooth angles.
+The arrangement of the text into two lines of equal length provided visual balance.
 There were no decorative symbols, emphasizing minimalism and allowing you to concentrate on the name.

 The golden-yellow color created associations with the joy of sports victories and achievements.
 The strict font emphasized the company’s professionalism in sports broadcasting.
-The logo reflected NBC Sports’ evolution, supporting the brand’s confidence in the face of change.
+The logo reflected NBC Sports’ evolution, underscoring the brand’s confidence amid change.

 1976 – 1979

 In 1976, NBC Sports changed its style through the work of Lippincott & Margulies.
-The new design combines modern graphic solutions and minimalism, creating an unforgettable image.
+The new design combines modern graphic design and minimalism to create an unforgettable image.
 For the lyrics, “NBC Sports” used the Neue Haas Grotesk font, which added rigor and versatility.
 The black text contrasted spectacularly with the bright graphic details on the left.

 A graphic symbol is a square divided into four parts.
-The lower left corner was red, the upper right corner was light blue, and two wide white lines intersected diagonally, giving the image dynamics.
-The simplicity of the shapes and the combination of colors emphasized the vigor of sports broadcasts.
+The lower-left corner was red, the upper-right corner was light blue, and two wide white lines intersected diagonally, giving the image a sense of dynamism.
+The simplicity of the shapes and the color combination emphasized the vigor of the sports broadcasts.
 Altogether, they visually represented the letter “N.”

 1979 – 1985

 Thanks to the inclusion of the famous peacock emblem, the visual appearance has become more vivid and symbolic.
-The peacock is presented as a fan of multi-colored feathers, each made in rich shades such as red, orange, yellow, purple, and blue.
-In the center of the composition is a transparent letter “N” framed by a thin blue line, which emphasizes the connection with the parent brand NBC.
+The peacock is depicted as a fan of multicolored feathers, each in rich shades of red, orange, yellow, purple, and blue.
+In the center of the composition is a transparent letter “N” framed by a thin blue line, underscoring the connection to the parent brand, NBC.

 Next to the peacock is the “NBC Sports” inscription in bold black font with elegant lines.
 The font is strict and smooth, and the contrast between black text and bright graphics creates visual harmony.

-The peacock’s appearance in NBC Sports’s visual identity reflected the company’s desire to showcase its diversity and richness of content.
+The peacock’s appearance in NBC Sports’ visual identity reflected the company’s desire to showcase its diverse, rich content.
 The logo strengthened the visual connection with NBC’s flagship brand and became a well-known symbol of sports broadcasting.

 1985 – 1986

-The company updated the text part of the logo with a bold Helvetica sans serif font.
+The company updated the logo text to a bold Helvetica sans-serif font.
 The font’s simplicity and versatility made the text expressive.
-The dense arrangement of the letters enhanced the feeling of compactness and modern style.
+The dense arrangement of the letters enhanced a sense of compactness and modernity.

-The graphic remained unchanged, preserving the peacock symbol with a multi-colored fan of feathers.
+The graphic remained unchanged, preserving the peacock symbol with a multicolored feather fan.
 The updated design retained the main symbols while adapting them to modern trends.

 1986 – 1989

 In 1986, the NBC Sports logo became more modern and concise.
-The peacock was reworked: now, its six feathers are brightly colored—red, orange, yellow, green, blue, and purple.
-The colors are arranged in the shape of a fan, creating a dynamic and harmonious composition.
+The peacock was reworked: its six feathers are now brightly colored in red, orange, yellow, green, blue, and purple.
+The colors are arranged in a fan shape, creating a dynamic and harmonious composition.
 The peacock’s head, with clear lines and a neat beak, began to look more expressive.
 The background was removed to focus on the symbol.

 Under the peacock, the name “NBC SPORTS” was placed, printed in bold capital letters.
 The black text enhances the contrast with the bright colors of the graphics.
-The font’s simple and clear lines emphasize the modern character of the design.
+The font’s simple, clear lines emphasize the design’s modern character.

-The logo update was a step towards simplification and emphasis on key fragments.
-The peacock retained its status as a symbol of the parent company NBC, and minimalism made it possible to use the visual appearance in any format of sports broadcasting.
+The logo update was a step toward simplification and an emphasis on key elements.
+The peacock retained its status as a symbol of the parent company, NBC, and minimalism enabled its use across any sports-broadcast format.

 1989 – 2011

-The logo was unveiled during the broadcast of NBC’s Super Bowl XXIII on January 22, 1989, and remained secondary until 1990.
+The logo was unveiled during NBC’s Super Bowl XXIII broadcast on January 22, 1989, and remained secondary until 1990.
 The upper part contains the NBC peacock symbol, a fan of six bright feathers.
 The central feather depicts a peacock’s head with clear lines, making the image expressive.
-The emblem emphasizes belonging to NBC and the variety of content broadcast.
+The emblem emphasizes NBC’s brand and the variety of content it broadcasts.

 Below the peacock is the “NBC” inscription in bold black font.
 “Sports” is written in red italics and tilted to add energy.
 The contrast between the strict text forms of “NBC” and the dynamic ” Sports ” style creates a balanced composition.